A few months ago I was giving a speech on MVPs at an Agile conference and a developer approached me saying: “I wish I had known this a year ago!”

 4 – Once you have all the steps identified, you and your team can brainstorm a list of features you’d like to build for each of the steps.
 Go for quantity at this point, and defer judgment at a later stage.

 5 – It is time to define how your MVP will look like.
 What’s the goal of your MVP?
 What are the key hypotheses you need to validate for market-solution fit?
 What key elements on the technology, business and human side should you include in your MVP to deliver a full customer experience that validates your hypotheses?
 You may choose to have more than one MVP, if you need to validate a large, or incompatible set of hypotheses.
-Google “MVP development form”, or download a sample here: MVP development form.
+Google “MVP development form”, or download a sample here: MVP Ideation Canvas.

 6 – Once you have a better understanding of what your MVP should look like, you need to prioritize your work so that only the features that are really necessary to deliver the core experience of your MVP should be at the top of your list.
 All others should move down to a later stage.